dvasquez1213/employee-rest-api/README.md

 # Employee REST API

-A simple REST API for managing a list of employees, built with Java and the Spring Boot framework as part of a guided project.
+A simple REST API for managing a list of employees, built with Java and the Spring Boot framework.

 ## Technologies Used